statamic/docs/content/collections/fieldtypes/bard.md

 {{ bard_field }}
 ```

+> To style the output of rich text editor on front-end, we recommend using [TailwindCSS typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin.

 ### With Sets

 Use tag pair syntax with `if/else` conditions to style each set accordingly.
+A conditional for `text` type can be added to handle the rich text editor content between the sets.

 ```
 {{ bard_field }}